Copy and paste into emails, texts, and social media.

 I signed on to Sleep Out on behalf of young people overcoming homelessness at Covenant House.

 I am giving up my bed for the night as a way to raise funds and awareness for the nearly 4.2 million young people who experience homelessness each year.
 I plan to sleep...
 INSERT SLEEP OUT LOCATION... as an act of solidarity with the resilient young people who face and have overcome homelessness.

 Sleep Out is not a night of pretend, and it's not a slumber party.
-As part of my Sleep Out, I get to hear from front-line staff at Covenant House who work 24/7 throughout the pandemic and beyond to keep young people safe, healthy, and sheltered, as well as from alumni who have overcome homelessness.
-It is helping me understand why young people become homeless, the challenges, they face, and what we can do to ensure that everyone deserves a safe place to sleep.
+As part of my Sleep Out, I get to hear from front-line staff at Covenant House who work 24/7 to keep young people safe, healthy, and sheltered, as well as from alumni who have overcome homelessness.
+It is helping me understand why young people become homeless, the challenges they face, and what we can do to ensure that everyone has a safe place to sleep.